 Nutrient Absorption 101 And Keeping It Healthy

-When you eat healthy foods, water, minerals, and completely digested food are absorbed into the bloodstream by the upper aspects of the small intestine.
+When you eat healthy foods, water, minerals, and wholly digested food are absorbed into the bloodstream by the small intestine's upper aspects.
 Food is absorbed by crossing the lining of the intestinal wall, passing the food into the blood.
-When this happens, the nutrients are passed through the bloodstream to other body areas, allowing the cells of the body to use these nutrients as cellular food.
+When this happens, the nutrients are passed through the bloodstream to other body areas, allowing the body's cells to use these nutrients as cellular food.

 Absorption of Carbohydrates

 On average, American adults eat about 0.5 pounds of carbohydrates per day.
 Most of the food we eat contains at least some carbohydrates.
 Some carbs we eat include vegetables, fruits, pasta, rice, candies, pastries, potatoes, and bread.

 Some of these foods are high in starch.
 The starch is digested into small, simple sugars that are absorbed by the GI tract.
 They also contain fiber, which is not digested by the body.